Dispute with the administration: interim measures

 For example, if the judge has ordered an injunction to transmit a document, the administration must carry out the order, providing you with the document.

-The judge's decision on the application for interim measures is the last resort, so you cannot appeal.
+The decision of the judge hearing the application for interim measures is a last resort, so you cannot appeal.

 If you wish to challenge the decision, you must form a appeal on a point of law before the Council of State in the 15 days.

-Before the Council of State, it is compulsory to be represented by a lawyer in the Council of State and the Court of Cassation.
+Before the Council of State, you must be represented by a lawyer the Council of State and the Court of Cassation.

 Who can help me?